This glossary includes explanations of some of the most important terms you will come across in LibreOffice.

 If you insert the object as a link, only a reference to the file name is inserted.
 The file size of the document increases only by the path and file reference.
 If you open your document on another computer, however, the linked file must be in exactly the same position as given by the reference in order to view the object in the document.

 Useto see which files are inserted as links.
 The links can be removed if required.
 This will break the link and insert the object directly.

-A number system is determined by the number of characters available for representing numbers.
-The decimal system, for instance is based on the ten numbers (0..9), the binary system is based on the two numbers 0 and 1, the hexadecimal system is based on 16 characters (0...9 and A...F).
+A numeral system is determined by the number of digits available for representing numbers.
+The decimal system, for instance is based on the ten digits (0..9), the binary system is based on the two digits 0 and 1, the hexadecimal system is based on 16 digits (0...9 and A...F).